Song655/MPI-cluster-learn/README.md

 ```
 storage is the shared folder, to be mounted from master

-iii exit (from mpiuser)
+iii exit (from song)

 iv add the following entry to /etc/fstab so that the mounting of master’s storage folder to the client will be done everytime the system boots.

 1 sudo nano /etc/fstab

 2 master:/home/song/storage /home/song/storage nfs

 3 save & exit

 vi Restart the slave machine

 ## Testing MPI programs
 Before we need to install MPI in all nodes, here we install PM2: https://gforge.inria.fr/frs/?group_id=30&release_id=10507

-a login to master as song
+a. login to master as song

-b cd storage
+b. cd storage

-c create a program, say helollo.c
+c. create a program, say helollo.c
 ```g
 #include <mpi.h>
 #include <stdio.h>